 A whitening tray is a horseshoe-shaped device made of transparent soft acrylic material, molded to the exact shape of your teeth so that they fit them perfectly, and are used to contain the whitening gel which will stay in contact with your teeth.

-The external teeth whitening is now one of the simplest and conservative aesthetic resources.
-Although it is called external, what is trying to be whitened is the dentin.
-Tooth crown in its structure consists of enamel (outermost part), dentin (intermediate layer) and dental pulp (internal structure).
-The enamel has no color, it is translucent as glass.
-Dentin is what really gives us the color of teeth.
+External teeth whitening is currently one of the simplest and most conservative aesthetic resources.
+Although it is called external, what is whitened is the dentin.
+The crown of the tooth in its structure is made up of enamel (outermost part), dentin (intermediate layer) and dental pulp (internal structure).
+Enamel has no color, it is translucent like glass.
+The dentin is what really gives the tooth its color.

 Are the teeth white?

-We should know that the intrinsic inner dentin color is determined genetically, it is therefore an innate characteristic of each of us, as it is the color of our skin.
-They can have an infinite variety of colors within the range of white (orange-yellow, gray-green, gray-pink or reddish-brown) and within each of these groups, different gradations of intensity.
-The professional will determine the base color, as it is not modified by any whitening.
-What can be achieved is a clarification to a greater or lesser extent of the base color.
+We must know that the internal, intrinsic color of dentin is genetically determined; it is an innate characteristic of each one of us, as is the color of our skin.
+It can have a huge variety of colors within white (orange-yellow, gray-green, gray-pink or reddish-brown) and, within each of these groups, different gradations of intensity.
+The professional will determine that base color; This color is not modified with any whitening, what can be achieved is to lighten it to a greater or lesser extent.

 To explain it in a simple way, we are always talking about bleaching the base color that is located inside the tooth, as external stains such as those from smoking or other stains on the tooth surface, can easily be removed with a regular dental cleaning.
 We must differentiate between stains on the tooth surface due to external agents and the intrinsic color of the tooth.
 This is why cleaning and whitening are two different dental procedures.

-The external teeth whitening is done without anesthesia, because is important to perceive sensibilities, as it is actually the tooth what is going to tell us how far we can whiten.
-It is not worth to a have very white teeth but having them hypersensible.
-If during the procedure much sensitivity is felt, we will have to stop and continue in another session, or even stop the treatment because definitely the tooth does not allow us to go further.
+The external tooth whitening will be done without anesthesia to be able to perceive the sensitivities, since it is actually the tooth that is going to tell us how far we can whiten, it is useless to have a very white tooth if teeth are hypersensitive.
+If during the procedure the sensitivities are many, it will be necessary to stop and continue in another session, or stop the treatment permanently because the tooth does not allow us to go any further.

-At the end of treatment and the next day teeth and the surrounding gum can and do become slightly sensitive and even occasionally may require taking painkillers the day of treatment, but we must say that these sensitivities, if any, will be temporary and of low intensity if the correct protocols are followed.
+At the end of the treatment and the next day, the teeth can and tend to be slightly sensitive, as well as the surrounding gums, even sometimes it may require taking analgesics on the day of treatment, but we have to say that these discomforts, if any, will be temporary and low intensity if the correct protocols are followed.

 When will I see the results of whitening?